jerdog/jmeiss-me-website/content/posts/ide-devex-journey-text-editor-to-cloud.md

 ## The DevEx Journey: From Text Editors to Cloud-Based IDEs

 Remember the days of text-based editors like Vim and Emacs?
-It's a far cry from today's sophisticated IDEs with features like code completion and debugging tools.
+It's a far cry from today's sophisticated IDEs with features like code completion and debugging tools, and "developer experience" is one of the biggest reasons why.
 Here's a brief, and wholy incomplete, timeline to illustrate this:

 ### Text only editors

-Before the 1990s, you had primarily text-based editors for writing code, like Vi, which evidently is supposed to be called "SIX."
+Before the 1990s, you primarily had text-based editors for writing code, like Vi, which evidently is supposed to be called "SIX."

 ![USER FRIENDLY by Illiad](https://www.oreilly.com/api/v2/epubs/9781492078791/files/assets/lvv8_0101.png)